As summer winds to a close, the weather starts to cool off and the gardener’s thoughts shift toward other things.

 The tough seed casing, while protective, can hinder germination in some ways.
 And this is a common complaint among gardeners when planting these roots.

-I’ve had experiences in this vein myself: laying down a ton of beet seed and expecting a huge turnout, only to be disappointed when just a couple little sprouts push their way up.
+I’ve had experiences of this myself: laying down a ton of beet seed and expecting a huge turnout, only to be disappointed when just a couple little sprouts push their way up.

-Luckily, gardeners have a couple tricks for this sort of thing to help you get the most plentiful crop, and an optimal germination rate.
+Luckily, gardeners have a couple tricks to help you get the most plentiful crop, and an optimal germination rate.

 This is my preferred method.